prithvirajdeshmane/the-flight-club/README.md

 - **Sheety API**:
   - `SHEETY_FLIGHTDEALS_URL`: URL of the Sheety API endpoint.
   - `SHEETY_BEARER_TOKEN`: Bearer token for Sheety API authentication.

 ---

-## File Overview

-### 1. `main.py`
-- The entry point of the program.
-It:
-  - Reads destination data from Google Sheets.
-  - Reads user emails from Google Sheets.
-  - Ensures all destination cities have IATA codes.
-  - Searches for flights for each destination.
-    - First searches non-stop flights
-    - If none found, then searches for flights with layovers
-  - Sends email notifications to each user for flights below the threshold price.

-### 2. `flight_search.py`
-- Handles API calls to the Amadeus API to:
-  - Fetch city IATA codes.
-  - Search for flight offers.

-### 3. `flight_data.py`
-- Processes flight data and identifies the cheapest flight.

-### 4. `notification_manager.py`
-- Sends email notiications to each email in list using SMTP.

-### 5. `data_manager.py`
-- Handles interaction with Google Sheets via the Sheety API.

----